semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ## Conclusion

 Routing, relationships, scoring theory, compound queries and scripting are some advanced features of Elasticsearch.
-All fo them demonstrate the pliability of Elasticsearch, and its capacity to respond to a lot of different use cases.
+All of them demonstrate the pliability of Elasticsearch, and its capacity to respond to a lot of different use cases.